The French 75 Cocktail

 Shake first three ingredients with ice and strain into champagne flute or fancy cocktail glass.
 Top with champagne and garnish with a lemon twist.

-You will need to use a largish glass for this one to ensure enough room for about one ounce of champagne.
+You will need to use a largish glass for this one to ensure enough room for the champagne.
 The champagne (or sparkling white) should, of course, be well chilled ahead of time.

 This cocktail shows up in Harry Craddocks The Savoy Cocktail Book of 1930.
 I cannot find any previous mention of it in earlier publications.
 It seems hard to believe that no one came up with a drink called the French 75 before then, but there you have it.
 It’s possible it was being enjoyed by ex-pats in Paris after the war and no one bothered to write it down until Craddock.
 His only comment is that it “hits with remarkable precision.”
 He also suggests that it be served in a tall glass with crushed ice, making it a sort of Tom Collins Royale, I guess.
 It’s probably worth a try, but I think I prefer the more elegant, non-iced version.